2020PB/police-brutality/reports/Texas.md

 ### Police punch arrestee on ground | June 27th

-Police detained a protestor for allegedly striking a barricade with a skateboard.
+Police detained a protester for allegedly striking a barricade with a skateboard.
 He is shown behind a police bike line with four officers holding him on the ground.
 One officer punches him repeatedly.

 tags: punch, strike, arrest, knee, protester